OTwithMJ

 Who's MJ?

-Markus Jarrow is a pediatric occupational therapist with 25 years of experience specializing in sensory integration, Neuro-developmental treatment (NDT), and DIR/Floortime.
+Markus Jarrow is a pediatric occupational therapist with over 20 years of experience specializing in Sensory Integration, Neuro-developmental treatment, and DIR/Floortime.
 After two decades of integrating these models, he organically developed the The Ground upP approach - a holistic model that seamlessly supports each child through their unique developmental journey.

 He’s a published author and a cofounder and former clinical director of The SMILE Center in Manhattan.
 He has worked extensively with clients from infancy to adolescence with neuromuscular divergences, autism, and sensory processing and learning differences, and has supervised hundreds of clinicians of OT, PT, Speech, Psychology, Social work and Education.